Enda McClafferty

-Enda McClafferty (born 19 May 1970) is an Irish journalist who is the political editor of BBC Northern Ireland.
+Enda McClafferty (born 19 May 1970) is an Irish journalist who is the Political Editor of BBC Northern Ireland.
 He was appointed to the role in December 2020.

 Early life

-McClafferty was born in Letterkenny, Ireland and attended Ulster University.
+McClafferty was born and raised in Letterkenny in County Donegal in the north-west of Ulster.
+He later attended the University of Ulster.
+He lives with his wife and children on the outskirts of St. Johnston, a village in The Laggan district in East Donegal.

 Career

-McClafferty joined BBC Northern Ireland in 2000 as a Breakfast Show presenter on BBC Radio Foyle.
+McClafferty worked for The Belfast Telegraph from 1995 until 2000.
+He joined BBC Northern Ireland in 2000 as a Breakfast presenter on BBC Radio Foyle in Derry.
 He later worked on Spotlight and as a political correspondent before being appointed political editor in 2020.